MobiusXXF/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Terraform Destroy

 `terraform destroy` deconstructs all provisioned infrastructure in the current state file.
 Specified infrastructure can be targeted by using the `-target flag`, e.g. `terraform destroy -target='resource.name'`.

+You can use auto confirmation by using `terraform destroy -auto-approve` instead.